 Sweetener Substitutions

-I used sucanat, or natural cane sugar, in this apple crisp recipe.
+I used sucanat, or natural cane sugar, in this healthy apple crisp recipe.
 Unlike traditional granulated sugar, sucanat is unrefined so it’s darker in color and coarser in texture.
 Hence why I suggest grinding the sugar down first.

-If you can’t find sucanat, or natural cane sugar you can use coconut sugar or granulated sugar if need be.
+If you can’t find sucanat, or natural cane sugar you can use coconut sugar or organic granulated sugar if need be.
 Basically, you can replace the sugar by weight.
 Here are the substitutions you need to make in the recipe:

 Coconut sugar – Crisp will have darker color and taste slightly tart; grind sugar as directed in step 1.